 WORKING WITH DG ECHO AS AN NGO PARTNER | 2021 - 2027

-The obligation to transfer or donate remains valid until the equipment has been fully depreciated.
-Therefore, if at the end of the action to which the transfer was made the equipment is not fully depreciated and donation or transfer are not possible anymore, ECHO could either recover the remaining value according to the applicable depreciation rules, or, if justified, grant the partner to keep the equipment.
+In the MGA the difference between transfer and donation do not exist anymore.
+The obligation to transfer remains valid until the equipment has been fully depreciated.
+Therefore, if at the end of the action to which the transfer was made the equipment is not fully depreciated and transfer is not possible anymore, ECHO could either recover the remaining value according to the applicable depreciation rules, or, if justified, grant the partner to keep the equipment.